The Cutting Room Floor

 A few of the returning upperclassmen left a rather intimidating initial impression.
 Blackledge: “All freshmen have that deer in the headlights look.
 My very first day I walked into the locker room I saw Bruce Clark and Matt Millen.
 They were two of the biggest football players I had ever seen.
 I thought to myself ‘what in the world am I doing here?’
 I was that big fish from that little pond who just jumped into a big old lake.”
 One year earlier, both Mark Battaglia and Mike Meade also experienced the same apprehension upon their arrival.
 Battaglia: “I arrive in August of 1978, a seminal event in my life that I remember to this day.
 My dad drove me up to camp and I don’t ever remember being so nervous.
 We stopped at Dick’s Diner in Blairsville and I just could not eat anything.
 As soon as we exit the car upon arrival at the locker room these two blue double doors to the weight room open up and almost on que out walks Bruce Clark and Matt Millen apparently having just bench pressed the world.
 Both of our jaws dropped and my dad turns to me and asks “are you sure you want to do this?”
 That fall I strained my quad, Joe redshirted me and buried me as the foreign team.
 I was 220 pounds not your ideal center by an means going against Tony Petruccio, Lance Mehl, Clark and Millen.
 You realize quickly how much bigger and stronger you needs to be in order to play.”

 Warner: “The bar was set pretty high when we came in joining a team that was a goal line stand away of winning the national championship.
 Winning ten games each year was the norm, winning just about EVERY game was expected.
 You were also expected to handle both the academic and athletic aspects while maintaining standards that were already in place.
-There was a LOT of talent in the backfield, we had a lot of quality running backs to choose from Guman, Suhey, Coles, Meade, Booker Moore, a room full of future NFL talent when I arrived.
-We all had a mutual respect for each other but you understood very clearly you had to go out and compete if you were ever gonna get on the field.”
+There was a LOT of talent in the backfield.
+We had a lot of quality running backs to choose from Guman, Suhey, Coles, Meade, Booker Moore, a room full of future NFL talent when I arrived.
+There was a mutual respect for each other but you understood you had to go out and compete if you were ever gonna get on the field.”

 Inside The Numbers

-Since 1970, only six of the 56 national champions (1982 Penn State, 1993 Florida State, 1996 Florida, 2006 Florida, 2012 Alabama and 2015 Alabama) played four teams ranked in the AP Top 15 on the road in the year they won their title.
-Of those six teams, 1982 Penn State’s percentage of Top 15 opponents played on the road ( 33%) is the HIGHEST of all 56 national champions.
-NOTE: I do include the team’s bowl game as a road game IF the game was played at a venue not considered the champion’s ‘home field’.
-In other words I consider the Miami Hurricanes playing their bowl game in the Orange Bowl or USC playing in the Rose Bowl as a ‘home’ game.
+Since 1970, only six (6) of the 58 national champions (1982 Penn State, 1993 Florida State, 1996 Florida, 2006 Florida, 2012 Alabama and 2015 Alabama) played four (4) teams ranked in the AP Top 15 on the road in the year they won their title.
+Of those six teams, 1982 Penn State’s percentage of Top 15 opponents played on the road ( 33%) is the HIGHEST of all 58 national champions.
+NOTE: I do include the team’s bowl game as a ‘road’ game IF the game’s venue was not considered the champion’s ‘home field’.
+In other words the Miami Hurricanes playing their bowl game in the Orange Bowl or USC playing their bowl game in the Rose Bowl is considered a ‘home’ game.

-The grid posted on page 198 in the book illustrates that 1982 Penn State played four teams rankled in the AP Top 5 and six teams ranked in the Top 15 (the values for all 56 champions in the modern era are found on the ”# of Ranked Opponents Played’ page under the Sortable Data tab of this site).
-Pure speculation here but given Joe Paterno’s obsession for scheduling the best teams college football had to offer I contend that, given the opportunity to play additional games in the 1982 season, the Nittany Lions would have likely scheduled even more ranked teams.
+The grid posted on page 198 in the book illustrates that 1982 Penn State played four teams ranked in the AP Top 5 and six teams ranked in the Top 15 (the values for all 58 champions in the modern era are found on the ”# of Ranked Opponents Played’ page under the Sortable Data tab of this site).
+It’s pure speculation here but given Joe Paterno’s obsession for scheduling the best teams college football had to offer I contend that, given the opportunity to play additional games in the 1982 season, the Nittany Lions would have likely scheduled even more ranked teams.

-1978 USC and 1982 Penn State are the only teams in college football history to win a national championship with an Opponent Win/Loss percentage above .625 and an SoS value over 10.00.
-SoS values had dropped off slightly in the ’90’s due to, among other things, the advent of overtime.
+1978 USC and 1982 Penn State are the only teams in college football history to win a national championship with an Opponent Win/Loss percentage above .625 while also possessing an SoS value over 10.00.
+Note that SoS values had dropped off slightly in the ’90’s due to, among other things, the advent of overtime.

 - “..simply looking at the winning percentage of a team’s opponents… just isn’t very valuable…adding in the winning percentage of their opponents’ opponents is misleading… because a typical 8-4 MAC team, for example, is far, far different from a typical 8-4 SEC team…”